Dowell-Lab/Bidir_Counting_Analysis/README.md

     * These are bams that have already been filtered for multimapped reads.
 If you do not have these, you can instead use the crams or bams directory.
 * **CONS_FILE**
     * This is a bed file (tab-delimited with no header) with a minimum of three columns: Chromosome, start, end.
 The midpoint between the start and end should be the estimated center of the bidirectional (transcription start site of the bidirectional).
 A robust way to get these sites is running [muMerge](https://github.com/Dowell-Lab/mumerge).

-### Analysis Options
-* **COUNT_TYPE** = string to refer to the type of counting method you want (options are "SIMPLE", "MU_COUNTS", or "BOTH" and are described below):
-    * The "SIMPLE" approach uses a fixed window (COUNT_WIN) around the centers of the consensus regions providing without worrying about neighboring bidirectionals, and considering the entire region for positive and negative counts (doesn't split into transcripts).
-    * The "MU_COUNTS" approach uses a fixed window (COUNT_WIN) for the region of the tRE BUT has two additions (Image below to help visualize):
-        1) Considers overlapping regions: If a fixed counting window means the given regions are now overlapping, the neighboring tREs will be counted so that the maximum distance of a transcript is to the middle (mu) of the nearest neighboring tRE.
-        2) Considers transcripts of each region separately: Assuming each consensus region is a bidirectional (transcripts from both strands originating at the midpoint of the region (mu)), we then count each transcript separate from one another.
-This allows more exact deconvolution of overlapping bidirectionals while maintaining as much data as possible.
-    * The "BOTH" option provides the counts and regions files for both of these methods.

 ### Parameters
 * **COUNT_WIN**